dlang-tour/english/basics/alias-strings.md

 # Alias & Strings

-Now that we know what arrays are, have gotten in touch of `immutable` and had a quick look at the basic types, it's time to introduce two new constructs in one line:
+Now that we know what arrays are, have gotten in touch with `immutable`, and had a quick look at the basic types, it's time to introduce two new constructs in one line:

     alias string = immutable(char)[];

-The term `string` is defined by an `alias` statement which defines it as a slice of `immutable(char)`'s.
+The term `string` is defined by an `alias` statement which defines it as a slice of `immutable(char)`s.
 This means, once a `string` has been constructed its content will never change again.
 And actually this is the second
 introduction: welcome UTF-8 `string`!

-Due to their immutablility `string`s can perfectly be shared among different threads.
+Due to their immutablility, `string`s can be shared perfectly among different threads.
 As `string` is a slice, parts can be taken out of it without allocating memory.
-The standard function `std.algorithm.splitter` for example splits a string by newline without any memory allocations.
+The standard function `std.algorithm.splitter` for example, splits a string by newline without any memory allocations.

-Besides the UTF-8 `string` there are two more types:
+Besides the UTF-8 `string`, there are two more types:

     alias wstring = immutable(wchar)[]; // UTF-16
     alias dstring = immutable(dchar)[]; // UTF-32